Skip to content

 • a first included feed URL you can copy into your reader

-• a clear path to either custom configs or more advanced setup
+• a clear path to either token-gated feed generation or custom configs

 This guide walks you through a local Docker setup that gives you the most reliable starting point.